 The mentoring relationship can also be evaluative in nature to assess the assimilation of the new employee in his or her new role.
 Mentoring is provided in addition to your new employee onboarding process and should have different content and goals.

-Mentoring helps the employee navigate the learning curve inherent in any new role and relationship.
+Mentoring helps the employee navigate the learning curve inherent in any new role, organization, or relationship.